What does it mean to READ FOR JOY?

 Reading for joy means reading for fun.
 Reading for pleasure.
 Reading what you want to read, instead of what you’ve been taught you should want to read.

 Reading for joy means realizing that there’s not only one good kind of story.
-It’s a process of literary de-snobification: the idea that literary works can be a type of good story, but there are all different kinds of good.
+It’s a process of literary de-snobification: Recognizing that there are all different kinds of good.

-Reading for joy means not letting the ghost of your high school teacher shame you away from reading stories that resonate for you—whatever those stories might be.
-It means following your own compass about what stories call to you, and hook you, and resonate for you.
+Reading for joy means following your own compass about what stories call to you, and hook you, and resonate for you.

 It’s a way of discovering what matters—for yourself.